-Coastal Upland Swamp has been found in the Ku-ring-gai Wildflower Garden and Ku-ring-gai Creek Reserve.
-It features tall scrub, closed heath, sedgeland and fernland in moist soil, providing habitat for animals as diverse as the Swamp Wallaby, Grey Fantail and Red-crowned Toadlet.
-Plant species such as Swamp Banksia, Christmas Bells and Woolly-tea Tree thrive in Coastal Upland Swamp, however, it has been threatened by climate change, fire, land clearing and unauthorised traffic.
+Coastal Upland Swamp features tall scrub, closed heath, sedgeland and fernland in moist soil.
+Plant species such as Swamp Banksia, Christmas Bells and Woolly-tea Tree thrive in this environment, however, it has been threatened by climate change, fire, land clearing and unauthorised traffic.

 Coastal Upland Swamp fact sheet (pdf.
 510KB)